supabase-community/copycat/README.md

 ## Motivation

 ### The problem
-Many of the use cases we aim on solving with [snaplet](https://snaplet.dev/) involve anonymizing sensitive information.
+Many of the use cases we aim to solve with [snaplet](https://snaplet.dev/) involves anonymizing sensitive information.
 In practice, this involves replacing each bit of sensitive data with something else that _resembles_ the original value, yet does not allow the original value to be inferred.

 To do this, we initially turned to [faker](https://fakerjs.dev/) for replacing the sensitive data with fake data.
 This approach took us quite far.
 However, we struggled with getting the replacement data to be _deterministic_: we found we did not have enough control over how results are generated to be able to easily ensure that for each value of the original data we wanted to replace, we'd always get the same replacement value out.

 Faker allows one to seed a psuedo-random number generator (PRNG), such that the same sequence of values will be generated every time.
 While this means the sequence is deterministic, the problem was we did not have enough control over where the next value in the sequence was going to be used.
 Changes to the contents or structure in the original data we're replacing and changes to how we are using faker both had an effect on the way we used this sequence, which in turn had an effect on the resulting replacement value for any particular value in the original data.
-In other words, we had determinism, but not in a way that is useful for our purposes.
+In other words, we had determinism, but not in a way that is useful for our purpose.

 ### The solution
 What we were really needing was not the same _sequence_ of generated values every time, but the same _mapping_ to generated values every time.

-This is exactly what we designed `copycat` to do.
-For each method provided by copycat, a given input value will always map to the same output value.
+This is exactly what we designed `Copycat` to do.
+For each method provided by Copycat, a given input value will always map to the same output value.

 ```js
 import { copycat } from '@snaplet/copycat'